-26 September 2023, 12:00 noon Central European Summer Time.
+28 March 2023, 12:00 noon Central European Summer Time.

 Please note that it is the responsibility of the Principal Investigator (PI) to resolve any problems related to the submission of their proposal well before the deadline.
 ESO cannot provide support beyond 11:00 CEST on the day of the deadline.
-No changes to submitted proposals can be accepted after 12:00 CEST.
+No submissions or amendments to submitted proposals can be accepted after 12:00 CEST.

-In each submitted proposal, one single person, namely the Principal Investigator (PI), is the primary responsible, and the PI may delegate certain privileges to a Delegated Principal Investigator (dPI).
-Both the PI and dPI can submit, retract, and/or delete a proposal, although the ultimate responsibility for the content of the proposal lies with the PI.
-Submitting a proposal implies that the PI, dPI (if applicable), and their collaborators will act according to ESO's policies and regulations (including the conditions specified in the present Call for Proposals) if observing time is granted.
-PI, dPI, and all co-Is must be registered in the ESO User Portal and will all receive an email notification when they are added to (or removed from) the proposal.
+In each submitted proposal, one single person, namely the PI, is the primary responsible.
+Submitting a proposal implies that the PI and their collaborators will act according to ESO's policies and regulations (including the conditions specified in the present Call for Proposals) if observing time is granted.
+PI and all co-Is must be registered in the ESO User Portal and will all receive an email notification when they are added to (or removed from) the proposal.